 Third, don’t just palm the person you are talking to off on someone else unless you really are committed to something else.
 Nothing says “I’m not interested” faster than a few cold nods and an immediate “have you met John?”
 Of course, there are times when we really do have other things that absolutely need to be done.
 But apologising, explaining and then introducing them to someone else will help far more than simply palming them off with no explanation.
 And no, wanting to talk to someone else more than the person you are speaking to, does not count as something more pressing!

 Four, talk about things that actually matter.
 I have never been much of one for small talk.
 It is, for want of a better word, small.
 I am more interested in big things and enjoy talking to people who want to discuss big things too.
 I warm very quickly to people who are happy to jump straight to the big, weighty things.
 I suspect most others find superficiality a little dissatisfying too.
 By big things, I don’t just mean weighty matters of theology, philosophy and politics (though they are big things that interest me).
 I mean talking with people about the big things that matter to them, whatever those things may be.
-To quote REM “should we talk about the weather” isn’t really what it’s all about.
+To quote REM let’s not just “talk about the weather”.

 - To push yourself forward was (rightly or wrongly) often associated with arrogance.
 I suspect there is often a class thing going on too with middle class folk seemingly far more comfortable taking the initiative than me (I prefer to doff my cap and keep quiet)